A note on the $(\infty,n)$-category of cobordisms: The (infty,n) -category of bordisms Bordn

-To model the levels of the bordism category as spaces, i.e.~as Kan complexes, we can start with the above version as a topological space and take singular chains of this topological space.
+To model the levels of the bordism category as spaces, i.e.~as Kan complexes, we can start with the above version as a topological space and take singular simplices of this topological space.
 However, {\em smooth maps} from a smooth manifold $X$ to $\mathrm{Sub}(V\times(0,1)^n)$ as defined in \cite[Definition 2.16, Lemma 2.17]{GRW} are easier to handle.
-By Lemma 2.18 in the same paper, every continuous map from a smooth manifold, in particular the $\eDelta{l}$, to the topological space $(\PBord_n^V)_{k_1,\ldots, k_n}$ can be perturbed to a smooth one, so the homotopy type when considering smooth singular chains does not change.
-This leads to the following unravelled version of the space $(\PBord_n^V)_{k_1,\ldots, k_n}$.
+By Lemma 2.18 in the same paper, every continuous map from a smooth manifold, in particular from $\eDelta{l}$, to $(\TPBord_n^V)_{k_1,\ldots, k_n}$ can be perturbed to a smooth one, so the homotopy type when considering smooth singular simplices does not change.